 Second-semester sophomores must pass a music platform evaluation to be approved for a major in music education.
 A public recital is given during the senior year.
-Students must complete the application procedures for a senior recital with the Dean of Visual and Performing Arts by the appointed deadline.

 Ensemble Participation

 All music education majors must participate in one performing ensemble every semester, including their last 4 semesters.
 Performing ensembles that meet requirements for each emphasis are as follows: